Volunteer Director of Media Affairs

 NEW VISION ORGANIZATION INC

-New Vision Organization, Inc. founded in 2004, once advocated for the incarcerated nationwide.
-Now focused on First-Time Offenders of any offense, serving life/LWOP and we also strive to help prisoners whose human/civil rights are violated in Massachusetts prisons,
+New Vision Organization, Inc. a 501 (C)(4) Nonprofit Organization, founded in 2004, is focused on First-Time Offenders of any offense, serving life/LWOP and the incarcerated individuals being abused and deprived of their Civil/Human Rights, in Massachusetts prisons.

 About NEW VISION ORGANIZATION INC